OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Introduction

 \section{Introduction}

-Recent advances in LLMs~\citep{yang2024qwen2, liu2024deepseek} have driven rapid progress in Multimodal Large Language Models (MLLMs) through vision-language alignments~\citep{liu2023visual, liu2024improved, guo2025hide}.
-A key factor in their success is training on large-scale visual instruction tuning data~\citep{bai2023qwen, chen2023shikra}, with diverse multimodal tasks further improving generalization~\citep{chen2024feddat}.
-As high-quality visual instruction-tuning datasets continue to emerge~\citep{maharana2025adaptinfty}, MLLMs can now be trained on massive data to better adapt to user-specific preferences and contexts~\citep{lau2024personalized, zhang2024guided}.
-However, larger-scale datasets increase the risks of overfitting and delays in training time~\citep{ma2023understanding, liu2024less}.
+A key factor in the success of recent large foundation models (LFMs), including LLMs and multi-modal LLMs (MLLMs), is training on large-scale instruction tuning data~\citep{bai2023qwen, chen2023shikra}.
+While emerging high-quality datasets enable LFMs to better adapt to user preferences and contexts~\citep{maharana2025adaptinfty, lau2024personalized, zhang2024guided}, scaling such datasets also amplifies risks of overfitting and delays in training time~\citep{ma2023understanding, liu2024less}.

-Unlike conventional learning setups, where MLLMs are fully trained on static datasets before deployment, real-world applications often involve continuous streams of new multi-modal data~\citep{seo2024learning}.
-This necessitates ongoing adaptation to shifting data distributions, referred to as continual visual instruction tuning (CVIT)~\citep{chen2024coin, maharana2025adaptinfty}.
-Training delays in CVIT prevent the model from learning new data promptly, hindering real-time adaptation~\citep{koh2021online, caccia2022anytime}.
-As shown in Fig.~\ref{fig:teaser}, full-data training delays the adaptation to newer tasks ($T_3$ and $T_4$) as the model spends excessive time training on earlier tasks ($T_1$ and $T_2$).
+Unlike conventional training paradigms, where LFMs are optimized on static datasets prior to deployment, real-world applications often require adaptation to continuously arriving data streams~\citep{seo2024learning}, \eg, for learning new concepts.
+This motivates continual instruction tuning (CIT)~\citep{chen2024coin, maharana2025adaptinfty}, where models adapt to shifting data distributions.
+However, training with the massive influx of continuously arriving data in CIT often causes forgetting of prior knowledge~\citep{zhai2023investigating, zhu2024model}, overfitting~\citep{he2024don, ghosh2024closer}, and significant training delays, which hinder the model’s ability to learn from new data promptly (\ie, real-time adaptation)~\citep{koh2021online, caccia2022anytime}.
+For example, as shown in Fig.~\ref{fig:teaser}, full-data training delays the adaptation to newer tasks ($T_3$ and $T_4$) as the model spends excessive time training on earlier tasks ($T_1$ and $T_2$).

-Data selection methods~\citep{sorscher2022beyond, lee2024concept, abbas2024effective} mitigate training delays by selecting informative subsets but typically rely on a reference model~\citep{coleman2019selection, mindermann2022prioritized, shin2023loss} trained on the entire data in advance, which is infeasible in CVIT due to continuously arriving data and unknown future distributions.
-Reference model-free methods~\citep{katharopoulos2018not, qin2024infobatch, hong2024diversified} address this issue by selecting the top-$k$ scoring samples from each streaming batch without reference models.
+Data selection methods~\citep{sorscher2022beyond, lee2024concept, abbas2024effective} mitigate training delays by selecting informative subsets, but most rely on a reference model trained on the entire data in advance~\citep{mindermann2022prioritized, shin2023loss}.
+Training a reference model is infeasible in CIT, where new data arrive continuously and future data distributions remain unknown.
+While reference model-free methods~\citep{qin2024infobatch, hong2024diversified} eliminate such reliance, their strategy of selecting a fixed number of samples (\eg, top-$k$) from each streaming batch fails to capture inter-batch and intra-batch informativeness.